pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Reality is incredibly larger, infinitely more exciting, than the flesh and blood vehicle we travel in here.
 If you read science fiction, the more you read it the more you realize that you and the universe are part of the same thing.
 Science knows still practically nothing about the real nature of matter, energy, dimension, or time; and even less about those remarkable things called life and thought.
 But whatever the meaning and purpose of this universe, you are a legitimate part of it.
 And since you are part of the all that is, part of its purpose, there is more to you than just this brief speck of existence.
 You are just a visitor here in this time and this place, a traveler through it."
 --Gene Roddenberry

-"..because it's not all clowns and balloons."
---Fred Rogers

 "The most important learning is the ability to accept and expect mistakes and deal with the disappointments that they bring."
 --Fred Rogers

 "We need to help our children become more and more aware that what is essential in life is invisible to the eye."